 I cut it in multiple colors of vinyl.
 I first worked out which color combination I liked best with the colors of adhesive vinyl I had on hand.

 2. Cutting different colors of vinyl with the Cricut

-You can read more about how to cut multiple colors in Design Space in this post here in which I made a peacock t-shirt for my daughter.
+You can read more about how to cut multiple colors in Design Space in which I made a peacock t-shirt for my daughter.
 That was using HTV of course, but the process is the same just without reversing the design before cutting.